burstack/skyfarms/README.md

 ## skyfarms

 SkyFarms Theme Repository for contribution purposes.
-Reda more under skyfarms.io
+Read more under http://www.skyfarms.io

 ## Initiative Overview

 SkyFarms.io is an open-source AgriHub designed to solve lack of access to local, sustainable food by connecting farm-to-fork in every community.
 For a complete synopsis of OUR story, WHAT we do, WHY this is useful, and HOW to get started, please visit this URL.